 Sugar during pregnancy is one tricky subject!
 For starters, it’s clearly important to cut back on sugary treats once you find out you’re expecting.
 This is because eating too much sugar can have a negative impact on your pregnancy journey and on your growing baby.

 Stevia is a non-nutritive sweetener that has become increasingly popular in the past years.
-And is even predicted to have a US market value of about 83.6 million dollars.
+And it is even predicted to have a US market value of about 83.6 million dollars.
 Because of its growing use, today I’m focusing on this particular sugar substitute!
 Keep reading to find out if stevia is safe for pregnancy!

 Is Stevia Safe For Pregnancy?